 Living in the Countryside ...
 Great Isn't It?

-February 5th, 2008 by Les Shilling MBACP, MNCS Accred.
+Written by listed counsellor/psychotherapist: Les Shilling MBACP, MNCS Accred.

 It is said that people living in the countryside have better health and a better “lifestyle” than those living in towns, that they use health services less and enjoy the advantages the countryside brings, it’s quieter, a slower pace of life and lower crime rates.

 So everyone is happy in the countryside….
 Or are they?

 Some of the “benefits” of living in the countryside can, on occasions, be real problems to be faced by those living in rural communities: